 src directory will be automatically rebuilt using Gulp tasks.

-- Follow step 1 to 4 from the production instructions above.
+- Follow steps 1 to 6 from the production instructions above.

-yarn developto start the service in development mode.
+yarn devto start lolisafe in development mode (or

 During development, the rebuilt files will be saved in